peter-oziegbe/kyosk-dataproducts/README.md

 The repository is primarily owned by that [data team](https://github.com/orgs/Kyosk-Digital/teams/data-team).
 They have central control of things like managing shared code, CI/CD actions etc. The rest of the teams are controlled via the codeowners file located in `$Root/.*github/CODEOWNERS`*

+## Data Products Catalog
+This is a [link](https://docs.google.com/spreadsheets/d/1u1e8-UPZNWvEabw5Fa_MoXzHkjdVpb-j7Vf4c0L4AnA/edit?usp=sharing) to google sheets with itemasation of the dataproducts and where they can be found

 ## Protobuf
 We are currently using version 3.20.5 of protoc.
 The different versions available can be found in [google protobuf](https://github.com/protocolbuffers/protobuf) repository.
 ```